.

 So what are the new features you want to see in QTP’s next version?

-If you want to keep track of further articles on QTP.
-I recommend you to subscribe via RSS feed.
-You can also subscribe by Email and have new QTP articles sent directly to your inbox.
+If you want to keep track of further articles on UFT (QTP).
+I recommend you to subscribe by email below and have new UFT articles sent directly to your inbox.

 Hi,